trjohnny/cloud-file-storage/CloudAdvanced/README.md

 ## Step 6: Install MinIO Tenant

-1. **Prepare your custom `values.yaml` file for the Tenant deployment.** This file should specify configurations such as resource allocations, persistence settings, and the TLS secret reference.
+1. **(Optional) Adjust your custom `values.yaml` file for the Tenant deployment.** This file specifies configurations such as resource allocations, persistence settings, and the TLS secret reference.

 2. **Install the Tenant using Helm, specifying your custom values:**